A Coaching Case Study on Emotional Awareness In Coaching

 - Goal Setting: Goals keep clients focused and on track toward the people they are becoming.
 Goals should be specific, measurable, accountable, resonant, thrilling

-- Holding the Focus: Coach consistently reminds clients of their focus and helps redirect their energy back to their desired outcome and life choices
+- Holding the Focus: The coach consistently reminds clients of their focus and helps redirect their energy back to their desired outcome and life choices

 - Intuiting: Is the process of accessing and trusting one’s inner knowing.
 Intuiting involves taking risks and trusting your gut